Field Trip to the Dairy Farm

-We went on a field trip to a beautiful dairy farm and creamery that produces our favorite milk, Happy Cow.
+Our recent dairy farm field trip took us to a beautiful creamery in our community.
 The cows are allowed to roam free in beautiful wooded pastures, and they are rotated from field to field each day so their grass is always new, fresh, and sweet.
 There is a separate pasture for the expecting and new mommy cows, and one of them had just given birth the morning we were there.

 Field trips are amazing opportunities for hands-on learning and experiencing the world in “real life.”
 These shared experiences are creating memories that will last a lifetime.

 This grazing dairy and on-farm bottling plant and creamery is a fun and fascinating place to visit, and all we had to do was call ahead to get an educational tour from the owners.